linroger/FinanceCompendium/II. Economics/International/International Finance/Lecture Notes on International Finance/Lecture Notes on International Finance chapters/07 Global Imbalances Privilege.md

 ---
-aliases: null
-tags: null
-key_concepts: null
-parent_directory: null
-cssclasses: academia
-title: Global Imbalances and the Exorbitant Privilege
+title: "Global Imbalances and the Exorbitant Privilege"
-linter-yaml-title-alias: Global Imbalances and the Exorbitant Privilege
+parent_directory: "Lecture Notes on International Finance chapters"
+formatted: "2025-12-21 06:35:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
 primary_tags:
-- capital flow dynamics reserve
-- asymmetry international financial vs
-- accounts open allow risk
+  - "global imbalances"
+  - "exorbitant privilege"
+  - "reserve currency paradox"
 secondary_tags:
-- global imbalances exorbitant privilege
-- global financial markets
+  - "international financial system"
+  - "capital flows dynamics"
-- equilibrium allocations exchange rate
+  - "exchange rate insurance"
+  - "safe asset view"
-- monetary core periphery structure
+  - "core periphery structure"
-- exchange rate insurance view
-- centrality global financial
-tags_extracted: '2025-12-18T01:44:51.673994'
+  - "wealth transfers"
+  - "convenience yield"
+  - "flight to safety"
+cssclasses: academia
 ---

 # Global Imbalances and the Exorbitant Privilege

-# Summary
+## Summary

 - The architecture of the international monetary system has important implications for exchange rate and capital flow dynamics, and reserve assets are at its cornerstone.
 - We examine two complementary views of the architecture: the insurance provision view emphasizes the U.S.' role as the world's insurance provider, and the safe asset view emphasizes the foreign demand for dollar safe assets.
 Both views emphasize the centrality of the U.S. in the global financial markets, but they have different implications for the U.S. external imbalances and the dollar exchange rate.